 - When able to handle ramekins safely, place in the refrigerator, uncovered, to finish cooling.

-- Allow to cool completely, at least 3 hours.
+- Allow cooling completely, at least 3 hours.
 Overnight is best.

 - Crème Brûlée can sit in the refrigerator for 2-3 days before caramelizing if needed.